-Broadcasting Hong Kong is a regional broadcasting hub, with 12 satellite broadcasters.
-Satellite and cable operators together offer more than 800 channels, delivering news and information, entertainment and infotainment, sports, movies, documentaries and more.
-There are three free-of-charge domestic television programme service licensees providing three analogue channels and nine digital channels, including simulcasting the three analogue channels.
-On average they broadcast about 1 900 hours of television programmes weekly, reaching 6.55 million viewers, or 2.5 million television households.
-LIVING IN HONG KONG Hong Kong has 13 analogue radio channels, including seven operated by a publicly funded, editorially independent broadcaster whose mission is to inform, educate and entertain the public through balanced, objective programmes.
+Broadcasting Hong Kong is a regional broadcasting hub, with 10 satellite broadcasters.
+At end-2020, Hong Kong had about 800 digital satellite and pay-TV channels, delivering news and information, entertainment and infotainment, sports, movies, documentaries and more.
+There are three domestic free television programme service licensees providing nine digital channels.
+On average, they broadcast about 1 500 hours of television programmes weekly, reaching 6.55 million viewers, or 2.55 million television households.
+Hong Kong has 13 analogue radio channels, including seven operated by a publicly funded, editorially independent broadcaster whose mission is to inform, educate and entertain the public through balanced, objective programmes.
 Telecommunications Hong Kong is a global communications hub with excellent communications infrastructure.
 It is the first major city in the world to have a fully digitised telephone network and to implement operator number portability.
-Telephone Services At December 2019, the fixed-line household penetration rate was 86 per cent.
-There were 23.98 million public mobile subscriptions, a population penetration rate of about 286 per cent - one of the world's highest.
+Telephone Services At December 2020, the fixed-line household penetration rate was 82 per cent.
+There were 23.14 million public mobile subscriptions, with a penetration rate of 293 per cent - one of the world's highest.
 People can enjoy mobile data services with downlink speeds of up to 1.1 Gbps.
-Calculation of the overall population penetration rate for mobile subscribers does not include machine type connections.
+In April 2020, 5G services were officially launched in Hong Kong for more innovative communications services and applications.
+4 Calculation of the overall population penetration rate for mobile subscribers does not include machine type connections.

 Internet Broadband networks cover virtually all households and commercial buildings.
-At December 2019, there were about 2.8 million boardband internet users, enjoying speeds of up to 10 Gbps.
-The broadband household penetration rate was 93.6 per cent, one of the highest in the world.
+At December 2020, there were about 2.9 million broadband internet users, enjoying speeds of up to 10 Gbps.
+The broadband household penetration rate was 94.9 per cent, one of the highest in the world.
+Public and private organisations offer over 71 000 Wi-Fi hotspots across the city.
+At March 2021, there were over 40 000 'Wi-Fi.HK' hotspots, providing free Wi-Fi service at an average speed of above 20Mbps.

-Public and private organisations offer over 62 000 Wi-Fi hot spots across the city.
-There are over 36 000 "Wi-Fi.HK" hotspots in town, providing Wi-Fi service at an average speed of above 20Mbps.
+Coming to Hong Kong Tourism

-Coming to Hong Kong Tourism Hong Kong is a premier tourist destination, featuring a blend of East and West, Chinese traditions, European heritage, high-tech modernity and Cantonese gusto.
+Hong Kong is a premier tourist destination, featuring a blend of East and West, Chinese traditions, European heritage, high-tech modernity and Cantonese gusto.
 Visitors can enjoy great shopping, dining, theme parks, countryside pursuits, arts, culture and sports.
 Heritage attractions abound in the form of temples, monasteries, walled villages, clan halls and colonial structures.
-In 2019, 55.9 million people who visited Hong Kong spent an estimated \$256.2 billion.
-The Mainland was the largest source of visitors, representing 78 per cent of total arrivals.
+In 2020, the number of visitor arrivals to Hong Kong was 3.6 million.
+The Mainland was the largest source of visitors, representing 76 per cent of total arrivals.
+Tourism Development The Development Blueprint for Hong Kong's Tourism Industry outlines the plan to develop Hong Kong into a world-class tourism destination and ensure the industry's sustainable development.

-Tourism Development The 'Development Blueprint for Hong Kong's Tourism Industry' outlines the plan to develop Hong Kong into a world-class tourism destination and ensure the sustainable development of the industry.
-The Government aims to make Hong Kong a leading cruise hub in Asia.
-The two berths at Kai Tak Cruise Terminal can simultaneously accommodate the largest cruise ships.
-Hong Kong Disneyland Resort is rolling out new attractions such as 'Moana: A Homecoming Celebration' stage show, the 'Ant-Man and The Wasp: Nano Battle!' ride and the Castle of Magical Dreams.
-Other new items include new themed areas based on 'Frozen' and 'Marvel' superheroes.
+The Government is committed to developing Hong Kong into a leading cruise hub in Asia.
+The two berths at the Kai Tak Cruise Terminal are capable of simultaneously accommodating the largest cruise ships in the world.
+The Hong Kong Disneyland Resort has gradually rolled out new attractions such as Moana: A Homecoming Celebration stage show, the 'Ant-Man and The Wasp: Nano Battle!' ride and the Castle of Magical Dreams.
+Development of new themed areas based on Frozen and 'Marvel' superheroes is also in the pipeline.